-For LGBT+ scores, we looked at the comprehensiveness of equality and
+For LGBT+ scores, the comprehensiveness of equality and protection

-protection (an emphasis on work rights) legislation, health access,
+(an emphasis on work rights) legislation, health access, as well as

-as well as political representation for the LGBT+ community.
-We also
+political representation for the LGBT+ community were examined.
+The

-included the percentage of the population that identifies as LGBT+,
+percentage of the population that identifies as LGBT+ was also

 comfortable openly identifying as a minority is also a potential